 Join Local Learning in Harrisburg, Pennsylvania at the annual American Folklore Society (AFS) meeting.
-More details will be added to this post over the next few weeks.

-Saturday morning, 10:30 am: Join the Local Learning showcase featuring the artists from around the state and learn from them what they have learned about presenting their art and culture to learners of all ages.
+Join the Local Learning showcase featuring the artists from around the state and learn from them what they have learned about presenting their art and culture to learners of all ages.

 Featured artists include: